SELF-HELP ACTION SUPPORTING SURVIVORS OF TORTURE AND TRAUMA IN SE ASIA, OCEANIA AND AUSTRALASIA

 Sure, there are different contexts and issues, however we understand that AusAid has put substantial money into 'service based' trauma support for Palestinians, and yet after a couple of years only a few hundred have been supported.
 We are talking about substantive support to 150,000 people in Bougainville alone!

-What we are suggesting is that in large scale disasters, with the large number of traumatised people involved, healing through voluntary informal networks by experienced locals, enabled to engage in self-help healing action, is the only process that may work.
-This applies to both man made and natural disasters.
+What we are suggesting is that in large scale disasters, with the large number of traumatised people involved, healing through voluntary informal networks by experienced locals, enabled to engage in mutual-help and self-help healing action, is the only process that may work.
+This applies to both manmade and natural disasters.
 It applies Globally.
+Healing ways may spread far and wide like underground mycelium.

-An evolving experienced voluntary self help network holds forth the possibility of placing healing and nurturing experiences and behaviors out in the local communities.
+An evolving experienced voluntary mutual-help and self-help network holds forth the possibility of placing healing and nurturing experiences and behaviours out in the local communities.
 Here they may be spread and incorporated into every aspect of communal life, as people go about their daily lives.
 Some people may desire to take on the enabling, healing micro-experience sharing, nurturing and/or caring roles.
-People in these roles may develop further nurturing carers within the communities in evolving the self help support network.
+People in these roles may develop further nurturing carers within the communities in evolving the self-help support network.

 THEMES FOR ADAPTING HEALING MICRO-EXPERIENCES